General Information Questions:

 5. Question: What are our office hours?

-received the information, please take the time to thoroughly read everything.
-Then if you would like to have what we call
+Once you have received the information, please take the time to thoroughly read everything.
+Then if you would like to have

-a design/price consultation, please call the office to set that up.
-If it is a stock plan, an estimate can be given during
+what we call a design/price consultation, please call the office to set that up.
+If it is a stock plan, an estimate can be

-the design price consultation however, if there is any customizing done to a stock plan or if it is a complete custom plan,
+given during the design price consultation however, if there is any customizing done to a stock plan or if it is a complete

 7. Question: What do you need in order to order a house?

-and a solid closing date (in some cases have closed on your construction loan) from your bank, in order to put the house into
+of your deed and a solid closing date (in some cases have closed on your construction loan) from your bank, in order to put

-the 6-8 full business week factory production schedule.
-But since you need the floor plans to get the building permit, you
+the house into the 6-8 full business week factory production schedule.
+But since you need the floor plans to get the building

-must first make an appointment to come in to put a deposit down to get the contract started and prepare the paperwork for
+permit, you must first make an appointment to come in to put a deposit down to get the contract started and prepare the paperwork

-the bank.
-Immediately following that appointment, you can bring our paperwork with our rough floor plan to the bank and we
+for the bank.
+Immediately following that appointment, you can bring our paperwork with our rough floor plan to the bank and

-start the plans that will be needed to build the home.
-The plans can take approximately 4-6 weeks to complete which
+we start the plans that will be needed to build the home.
+The plans can take approximately 4-6 weeks to complete

-is also the time it usually takes for a bank to give an unconditional commitment letter and a closing date.
-At the same time
+which is also the time it usually takes for a bank to give an unconditional commitment letter and a closing date.
+At the same

-when you apply for your building permit, you come in to pick out your colors, and put the contract into place.
-Then once you
+time when you apply for your building permit, you come in to pick out your colors, and put the contract into place.
+Then once

 schedule at the factory.
 ALL TIMES QUOTED ARE APPROXIMATE AND CAN VARY DEPENDING ON THE TIME OF YEAR, THE FACTORY PRODUCTION